What makes The Children’s Guild DC Public Charter School different than others?

 What recreation areas are available for students?

-We have approved a state-of-the-art play area and gym renovation to be completed for the 2020–21 school year.
+We have an approved, state-of-the-art play area and gym renovation planned and coming in the future.

 How is technology used in the school?